Skip to main content

 If VA denies your initial claim, you have a right to appeal by selecting one of the below appeal options:

 You should choose the appeal lane that makes sense given the unique details of your case.
-A VA disability lawyer or accredited agent can help you determine which appeal option is the best for your case.
+A VA disability lawyer or VA-accredited advocate can help you determine which appeal option is the best for your case.

-As a veteran in Dayton, Ohio, you deserve to receive the benefits from VA to which you are entitled.
-Our veterans advocates fight to ensure that is the case.
+As a veteran in Dayton, Ohio, you deserve to receive any benefits from VA to which you are entitled.
+Our veterans advocates are ready to help ensure that is the case.

-Call the team at Chisholm Chisholm & Kilpatrick LTD at (844) 549-4500 to learn more about how our veterans advocates may be able to help you secure the benefits you deserve.
+Call the team at Chisholm Chisholm & Kilpatrick at (844) 549-4500 to learn more about how our veterans advocates may be able to help you.